 What do you expect most from Bentley in 2019?

 The concept of digital twin.
 Someone is going to make it.
 Whoever develops it really well is going to have a bigger market opportunity than what exists now.
 This opportunity, this break point in the industry where there is a great transition between the current disconnected world and the digital twin world is a market that we have to embrace as quickly as possible.
 2019 could be Year One for us.

-I was there at the beginning of the days of the computer.
-The computer was new package, and everyone was speculating that things could be possible.
-I think we're at the start gate again with digital twins.
+I was there in the beginning of the computer days.
+The computer was brand new, and everyone was speculating what things might be possible.
+I think we are at the beginning door again with digital twins.
 It is not a new concept, construction and infrastructure are the laggards in this.
-If I look at how 2018 does business, it does not look that different from when we started at 1984.
+If I look at the way business develops in 2018, it doesn't look that different from when we started in 1984.
 Yes, we have digital paper.
 Yes, we have the 3D models.
-But contracts say the same thing and people usually build in the same sequential way as before.
+But contracts say the same thing, and people generally build in the same sequential way as before.
 Things like Synchro are revolutionary, but they are not widely used.
 In this next phase, many things are going to be different.

 Any result that comes out of the opportunities created in the digital twin world, is going to be an open source world.
 I'm sure of it.
 I would be petrified to compete with him anyway, so we want to take the lead.
 It's easy, after almost 35 years now, to say, I'm done.
 But I feel we are on the starting line of a race that is going to turn into the next gold rush.

 Keith Bentley, Founder and CTO, Bentley Systems, talking with Darrell Smart and Abigail Tomkins.